-Your time-saving Swiss Army Knife for featured images: Set, replace and delete them in bulk, set default images, get overview lists.
+Your time-saving Swiss Army Knife for featured images: Set, replace and delete them in bulk, in posts lists and set default images for future posts.

 For that use the plugin twice:

 Or: I want image X as default featured image if the post has category Y. How to set this?